trosenkrantz/RAPTOR/README.md

 For SNMP auto-replies, `input` is the OID in dot notation and `output` is the BER encoding of the response variable.

 When processing a GET request with multiple variable bindings, RAPTOR matches each IOD against the current state, to deliver independent response variables matching the corresponding request.
-RAPTOR transitions the state machine once, based on the first matched OID.
+RAPTOR transitions the state machine once, based on the first matched OID with a `nextState`.

 If RAPTOR finds no match for an OID, it responds with Null for that variable binding.